corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archive-library.md

 ## Filter Interface

-Custom filters can be implemented by extending the `AbstractDAGFilter`, the `AbstractTransactionFilter` or `AbstractContractStateFilter` classes.
+Custom filters can be implemented by extending the `AbstractDAGFilter`, `AbstractTransactionFilter`, or `AbstractContractStateFilter` classes.

 ```kotlin
 /**